-Even more important than the cost of the car itself is the ratio between income and car prices.In 1968 a new Dodge Charger cost $2860, when the average family income was $8630.
-Today with average family incomes at $55,132, a new Charger costs $27,99— neither is an RT or Hellcat ($62.295.)
-A new Charger is 51% of a family’s income, versus 33% in 1968, so somebody is going to have to do without something.
+Even more than the cost of the car itself is the ratio between income and car prices.
+At the time, the cost of my 914 represented twenty percent of my annual income.
+By comparison, a 1968 Dodge Charger cost $2860 when the average family income was $8630.
+Today with average family incomes at $60,336, the base price of a new Charger is $29,470 and that’s not an RT or Hellcat ($65,795) model.
+Today a new base model Charger represents 49% of a family’s income, versus 33% in 1968, so somebody in the family is going to have to do without something.

-The point of this month’s story isn’t just about money.
-I believe it’s important to drive the kind of car you really want.
-Let me explain: Back in the day, my friend John always wanted to own a Porsche and although he could afford it, he didn’t want to spend “all that money” to actually buy one.
+Back when I lived in Maryland, my friend John always wanted to own a Porsche and although he could afford one he didn’t want to spend “all that money” to actually buy a 911.
 Instead, he drove a series of Volkswagens.
 One day, when returning home from a road trip after seeing a friend in Pennsylvania, he received a phone call from his friend’s wife.
-“John,” she said, “Bill had a heart attack and died the day after you left.”
+She told him, “Bill had a heart attack and died the day after you left.”
 The next day, John went out and bought a new Porsche.
 Life, as they say, is much too short.